MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 Most patients presenting for an isolated neck lift have one or more of the following: visible platysma banding (the vertical cords), excess neck skin creating looseness or a “turkey neck” appearance, submental fat creating fullness under the chin and blunting the jawline, or loss of the cervicomental angle.

-Age isn’t the determining factor — anatomy is.
+Age isn’t the determining factor, anatomy is.
 Some patients in their late 30s to 40s with a genetic predisposition to poor neck contour benefit from neck lift.
 Patients in their 70s in good health can equally be appropriate candidates.
-What Dr Turner assesses at consultation is whether the anatomical changes present are sufficient to warrant surgery, and whether the patient’s health supports it.
+What I assess at consultation is whether the anatomical changes present are sufficient to warrant surgery, and whether the patient’s health supports it.

 Types of Neck Lift Surgery

 Not all neck lift surgery is the same.
-The appropriate approach depends on what the anatomy actually requires.
+The appropriate approach depends on what the anatomy actually requires, and the different types of facelift and neck lift each suit a different pattern of change.

 Standard Neck Lift (Platysmaplasty)